augustwester/gflownet/README.md

 The model is trained using online learning (i.e. by continually evaluating samples drawn from the model's own policy rather than a fixed set of samples drawn from another policy) and the [trajectory balance loss](https://arxiv.org/abs/2201.13259).
 We evaluate the model's performance using the grid domain of the original paper.
 This is visualized by the end of training.

 The code for training the model is simple.

-First, initialize the grid environment using a grid size.
-Then, define a policy network taking a state (represented by a vector) as input and outputting a vector of probabilities over possible actions.
+1. Initialize the grid environment using a grid size
+2. Define a policy network taking a state (represented by a vector) as input and outputting a vector of probabilities over possible actions.
 (In the grid domain, the number of actions is three: **Down**, **Right**, and **Terminate**.)
-You should also define a backward policy; in this case, the policy is not estimated but fixed to 0.5 for all parent states (except when the parent state is the only one possible).
+3. Define a backward policy; in this case, the policy is not estimated but fixed to 0.5 for all parent states (except when the parent state is the only one possible).

+With this, you initialize the GFlowNet along with the optimizer to use during training.

 ```python
 env = Grid(size=16, num_actions=3)